gradle/gradle/design-docs/unified-configuration-and-task-model.md

 The majority of what is required for this story is already implemented.
 One thing that will be required is improved diagnostics to help the user debug a mistyped task name (see test coverage).

+Also, must verify that runtime failures include enough information for the user to find the faulty code.
+For this story, it is not necessary for the failure message to fully indicate why the particular rule is being executed.

 ### Test cases

 - User successfully configures task